yentheng0110/tp/docs/team/kaboomzxc.md

 - <b>Enhancements implemented:</b>
    - Implemented JUnit Tests for my "find" command and "addVisit" command.
 Implement Tests in the aspiration for higher quality and reliability of our product.
    - Contributed testing of Parser class, ParserTest.java and achieved 51 tests case passed, 100% class, 100% method, 70% line, 92% branch coverage.
 [PR#375](https://github.com/AY2425S1-CS2113-T10-2/tp/pull/375)
-   - I enhanced the appearance of all our Github Pages by using Jekyll and HTML+CSS.  <br>
+   - I enhanced the appearance of all our team organisation's Github Pages by using Jekyll and HTML+CSS.  <br>
      <br>
 - <b>Contributions to the User Guide(UG):</b><br>
     - I made extensive contributions to the UG.